Jamaica Union of Teachers

 The Jamaica Union of Teachers (JUT) was a trade union representing schoolteachers in Jamaica.

-The union was founded in 1894, the first trade union in Jamaica.
+The union was founded in 1894.
+It was the first trade union in Jamaica.
 Its initial organisation was based on the British National Union of Teachers.
-However, in its early years, the NUT functioned more as a professional association.
+However, in its early years, the JUT functioned more as a professional association.
 Its first president was the principal of the Rico Teachers Training College, who was from England.

 The union was later led by J. A. Mason and W. F. Bailey, two headteachers.
 They began campaigning to improve teachers' pay and working conditions, with considerable success.
 They also succeeded in getting the British Parliament to abolish a £50,000 cap on the colonial governor's education budget.